icebreaker-fpga/icebreaker/README.md

 * Other stuff
   * Status LEDs for Power and CDONE
-  * Add some kind of header for unregulated 5V directly from USB
+  * Header with supply rails: 5V, 3V3, 1V2, GND
-  * Test points / debug header for all 6 QSPI pins
+  * Debug header for all 6 QSPI pins
   * Test points for UART Rx / Tx signals
-  * Test points for all power rails
   * Jumpers or zohm resistors on all rails for measuring currents
   * Four 3mm mounting holes on the main section and two more on the snap-off section
   * The two LEDs on the main section should be wired "active low" so they work well as indicator LEDs for FIFO read/write.
   * The five LEDs on the snap-off section should be wired "active high"
   * A zohm resistor for Bank 2 supply so that the IO voltage can be changed.
 Use Bank 2 for one of the ports on the double PMOD.
-(Note: Double check that pad 44 is not output-only when PLL is used.)

 * Unpopulated parts shipped with the board
   * 3x Host PMOD (2x for dual PMOD port, 1x for snap-off section)
   * 1x Device PMOD (for other side of snap-off section)
-  * 1x RGB LED

 * Branding
-  * *add suggestions for names here*
   * iCEbreaker (https://twitter.com/AboveVacant/status/948323920595308545)